 DoDMERB Disqualification Codes

-Search 593 codes across 21 medical categories.
-Find your code, understand the standard, and explore waiver options.
+Search 593 codes across 21 medical categories — each mapped to official DoDI 6130.03 regulation text.
+Find your code, read the exact standard, and explore waiver options.

 509 medical codes